TheraForge/OTFMagicBox/README.md

 <details>
   <summary>Release 1.0.3-beta</summary>

-  - **End-to-End File Encrption (TheraForge CryptoBox)** Added end-to-end encrption feature which prevents third parties from accessing data while it's being transferred from one user to another
+  - **End-to-End File Encryption (TheraForge CryptoBox)** Added end-to-end encryption feature which prevents third parties from accessing data while it's being transferred from one user to another
   - **Biometric authentications**
     The app supports biometric authentication which provides secure and user-friendly way to authenticate users
   - **Password-less login, use auto-fill sign in** With just a few taps, users can create and save new passwords or log in to an existing account
   - **Manage documents**
-    MagicBox allows you to upload, donwload, re-name and delete different docuements.
+    MagicBox allows you to upload, donwnload, re-name and delete different documents.
 User's profile picture and consent form are saved as documents.
   - **Improved theme customization using yml file**
     - Font
     - Font size